 Replacing a Lost License in Maine

-If you don't yet have a digital license or don't have a credit card, you have to go to your nearest Bureau of Motor Vehicles (BMV) office.
+If you've lost your Maine noncommercial digital driver's license, or it's been stolen, you'll need to replace it as quickly as possible.
+In many cases, you can easily replace your license online.
+If you do not yet have a digital license or a credit card, you will have to go to your nearest Bureau of Motor Vehicles (BMV) office.

 - Your driving privilege is suspended.